-Can You Really Get Sick from Eating Raw Cookie Dough?
+Can You Eat Raw Cookie Dough?

-It is a universal truth that only one thing that can rival a freshly baked cookie: the dough.
-We’re all guilty of nibbling raw dough before the oven has finished preheating.
-But the CDC has us re-thinking that, with its recent campaign to “Say No to Raw Dough!“
+It is a universal truth that only one thing can rival a freshly baked cookie: the dough.
+Most of us are guilty of a nibble or two before the oven has finished preheating.
+But can you eat raw cookie dough?
+The CDC has us re-thinking that, with its recent campaign to Say No to Raw Dough!

 What exactly gives raw cookie dough its bad reputation?

 Eating raw eggs can cause salmonella infection

 One of the major concerns with raw cookie dough is raw eggs.
 The outside of raw eggs can be contaminated with salmonella bacteria, and washing them won’t alleviate the risk.
 In fact, it could increase the risk by removing the protective coating around the egg, which lets the bacteria enter the egg via the pores on the shell.
 Salmonella can cause fever, diarrhea, abdominal cramps and a headache that can last four to seven days.

 Uncooked flour can be contaminated with E. coli

 Flour can also be contaminated with E. coli bacteria.
 As wheat grows in fields, it can come into contact with pathogens.
 When consumed, an E. coli infection can include diarrhea, stomach cramping and nausea, and can last up to a week.